kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is caused by a bug in the Amazon software.
 You can work around it by going
-to Preferences->Output Options->MOBI output and setting the "Enable sharing
+to :guilabel:`Preferences->Output Options->MOBI output` and setting the "Enable sharing
 of book content" option.
 If you are reconverting a previously converted book,
 you will also have to enable the option in the conversion dialog for that
 individual book (as per book conversion settings are saved and take